Melati/MelatiShopping/src/main/java/org/paneris/melati/shopping/readme.txt

 The shopping trolley system is a java package to be used with Melati.
 Melati is a java servlet based framework for developing HTTP applications using POEM.
-POEM provides an OO wrapper around (currently) an SQL database.
+POEM provides an OO wrapper around an SQL database.
-Together Melati and POEM provide a RAD toolkit for web sites.
+Together Melati and POEM provide a RAD toolkit for building web sites.

 The Melati Shopping Trolley Interface is designed to provide a flexible abstraction of the basic processes of allowing customers